-In my mind I wished the couple well, hoped things worked out for them but I accepted the fact that it wasn’t my problem to worry about.
+In my mind, I wished the couple well and hoped things worked out for them but I accepted the fact that it wasn’t my problem to worry about.

 We can be there for people but we sometimes also need to distance ourselves from their problems (not from them but from their problems).

 We need to watch out for ‘problems by association’ with people that we don’t know.